sowcow/blog/content/posts/special-operation.md

 People like to see positive.
 I hope the reality does not make people wait for it more than is needed.

+# Upd: March 19th

+Some people say the king is mad.
+Some people were saying it from the start.
+Anyway it is easy to succumb to positive thoughts here.